Subdivisions of Vietnam: Second level

-On 1 July 2025, as a result of a constitutional amendment and related legislation, all district-level administrative subdivisions ceased to exist.
+From 1 July 2025, as a result of a constitutional amendment and related legislation, all district-level administrative subdivisions ceased to exist.

 Third level

 Urban districts are subdivided into wards, while cities and towns are subdivided into (urban) wards and (rural) communes.
 Rural districts are subdivided into (urban) townships (or townlets) and (rural) communes.
 Only rural districts have designated capitals, usually in a township.

 As of 1 September 2024, there are 10,542 third-level units with 1,775 wards, 618 townships and 8,149 communes.

 Townships are known as thị trấn in Vietnamese, but less common type of townships are farm townships (thị trấn nông trường).
 These were formerly more common during the planned economy era.